fiddus/github-webhooks-listener/README.md

 # Deploy Listener

-This project creates a simple server that listens to [GitHub WebHooks](https://developer.github.com/webhooks/) and then runs a set of commands to, primarily, update the application that sent the reques.
+This project creates a simple server that listens to [GitHub WebHooks](https://developer.github.com/webhooks/) and then runs a set of commands to, primarily, update the application that sent the request.

 ## Motivation